ceazer2801/poa_testnet/README.md

 ---

-## To get the network started
+## Getting the Network Started...
 1. Open a terminal (Git Bash for Windows) and create a project directory.
-2. Clone to repo to your local machine using git.
+2. Clone the repo to your local machine using git.
 Once you have to repo cloned, 'cd' into the 'Zbank' directory
 3. To Launch the first node enter the following command, making sure to capture the "enode://....." after launched ` ./geth --datadir node1 --mine --minerthreads 1 --unlock 0x7126393AA85758E3d5d8709b8868B61f4fB976ef --rpc --allow-insecure-unlock --ipcdisable `
 4. Once prompted, enter the password "Test1" to unlock the account associated with node1